fieldtrip/website/tutorial/preprocessing.md

     cfg.channel = {'MEG' 'STIM'};
     dataMytrialfun = ft_preprocessing(cfg);

-When you do not specify cfg.trialfun, **[ft_definetrial](/reference/ft_definetrial)** will call a function named trialfun_general as default.
+When you do not specify `cfg.trialfun`, **[ft_definetrial](/reference/ft_definetrial)** will call a function named trialfun_general as default.
 Then trials will be defined as we have seen it in the earlier section (Reading and preprocessing the interesting trials).

-The output dataMytrialfun now contains fewer trials than before: 192 instead of 261.
+The output structure `dataMytrialfun` now contains fewer trials than before: only 192 instead of 261.
 Thus, we discarded 69 trials that had the same condition in the previous trial.
-The field dataMytrialfun.trialinfo contains the 4th column of the trl (trial definition) (trigger values of the current trial), and the 5th column of the trl (trigger values of the previous trial).
+The field `dataMytrialfun.trialinfo` contains the 4th column of the trl (trial definition) (trigger values of the current trial), and the 5th column of the trl (trigger values of the previous trial).

     dataMytrialfun =